Music Business

 How to spread and monetize music

 The good news about music is that songs do not have an expiry date.
-Songs don´t die, they just get abondoned all too soon all too often.
-You can monetize songs you´ve written years ago down the road.
+Songs don´t die, they just get abondoned all too soon – all too often.
+The good news is: You can easily monetize songs you have written years ago down the road.
+So why not take a step back and start over?
 There are 3 essential options for making an income as a songwriter/artist.

-1) Building a solid artist brand and monetizing through streams, live shows, Merch and other add on products.
-Songs sadly aren´t necessarily your main product as a brand.
+1) Building a solid artist brand and monetizing through streams, live shows, merch and other add-on products.
+Your songs sadly are not necessarily your brand´s core product.
 Instead they serve as an entry point leading to long tail monetization options.
 A brand can be set up as a personal brand or a conceptualized brand.

--2) Getting songs placed in sync.
-That´s one of few ways to monetize through the actual music you write, but it takes a lot of work, good networking skills and a bit of luck.
+2) Getting songs placed in sync.
+That is one of few ways to monetize through the actual music you write, but it takes a lot of work, a service mentality, good networking skills and a bit of luck.

-3) Getting songs cut by major label artists, but beware that the labels will ultimately jump on wagon number 1 and 2.
-The biggest portion of revenue comes from add on products, so the biggest portion of revenue will stay with the artist and label and not with the songwriter.
+3) Getting songs cut by major label artists, but beware that the labels will ultimately jump on wagon number 1 and 2 themselves.
+The biggest portion of revenue simply does come from add on products, so the biggest portion of revenue will stay with the artist and their label and not with the songwriter (unless you are a signed artist who also writes their own songs).

-Considering these options, it becomes clear that building a brand for yourself is almost a must do, regardless of whether or not you also opt for sync placements and artist cuts.
+Considering these options, it becomes rather obvious that building a brand for yourself is almost a must do, regardless of whether or not you also opt for sync placements and/or artist cuts.

 A brand can truly act as a long-term funnel, but branding is an art in itself.